 - One of the many problems between Gil and Tarvek in Girl Genius.
 Tarvek is a total snob, and sees Gil as a complete slob, thanks in part to a few overlapping adventures in Paris.
 Gil simply sees Tarvek as a priggish wet-blanket.

-- A religiously-themed example can be found here
+- A religiously-themed example can be found in a Cockeyed Comix

-- In the Avatar: The Last Airbender episode "The Great Divide", the neat and snobbish Gan Jin tribe had a long-standing feud with the slobbish Zhang, stemming from a single massive misunderstanding.
+- In the Avatar: The Last Airbender episode "The Great Divide", the neat and snobbish Gan Jin tribe had a long-standing feud with the slobbish Zhang, stemming from a single massive misunderstanding (the misunderstanding which was later revealed to be a fabrication Aang made up to mend the relationship between the two tribes).
 The clean/dirty issue was just an expression of their feud; in fact, it's possible they became clean and dirty to distinguish themselves from each other. ("Gan Jing" is Mandarin for "clean" and "Zhang" is Mandarin for "dirty", which makes the tribe names somewhat less than imaginative.)
 This rivalry caused problems when the two groups had to cross a huge canyon together.

-- In the Sequel Series Legend Of Korra, this is the main, if simplified, cause of strife between the Southern (the Slobs) and the Northern (the Snobs) Water Tribes.
+- In the Sequel Series The Legend of Korra, this is the main, if simplified, cause of strife between the Southern (the Slobs) and the Northern (the Snobs) Water Tribes.

 - The Simpsons:

 - The episode "A Tale of Two Springfields" had Homer divide the town in such a feud...because half the town's phone numbers had a new area code.
 (The "rich" part of town kept the old area code while the rest had to learn a new one.)
 Then the people in Homers side soon went to the other side of town because they were low on supplies, and only the Simpsons were left.